honeycombio/cloudformation-integrations/extensions/honeycombio-slo-slo/docs/README.md

 #### Description

-A description of the SLO
+A description of the SLO.

 _Required_: No